Residential Codes

 Local jurisdictions that issue building permits are required to adopt the state energy code.
 Enforcement is handled exclusively by the local jurisdiction.
 In a study completed July 2018, 91 municipalities had acknowledged the state energy code through a local ordinance.
 As of December 2020, a relatively few jurisdictions (Fayetteville, Little Rock, North Little Rock, and possibly more) have passed ordinances that enforce a stronger code than the 2014 Arkansas Energy Code.

-Last Reviewed: September 2022
+Last Reviewed: November 2024

-Colorado is a home-rule state, but under state statute, local jurisdictions are required to adopt one of the three most recent versions of the International Energy Conservation Code at a minimum, upon updating any other building code.
-In 2022, a new law was passed (HB22-1362) to update the minimum building energy codes that a jurisdiction with building codes needs to adopt, upon adopting or updating any other building codes.
+Colorado is a home-rule state, but has very advanced adoption of building codes.
 The 2015 IECC is the adopted code for all modular homes.
 Local governments are permitted to develop or adopt any stretch, or advanced building code they see fit.
 Some have adopted EV-ready codes.
+As of November 2024, nearly 97% of Colorado's population is on the 2015, 2018, or 2021 IECC.

 As a home-rule state, local governments are permitted to develop or adopt any stretch, or advanced building code they see fit.
 Some have adopted EV-ready codes.

-• The City of Boulder adopted its own Energy Conservation Code for residential and commercial buildings.
+- The City of Boulder adopted its own Energy Conservation Code for residential and commercial buildings.

-• Pitkin County has an Efficient Building Ordinance.
+- Pitkin County has an Efficient Building Ordinance.

-• City and County of Denver (link).
+- City and County of Denver (link).
 Denver has also developed a Net Zero Energy roadmap and has begun stakeholder meetings to update its building codes by the end of 2021.

-• Fort Collins (link)
+- Fort Collins (link)

-Last Reviewed: May 2022
+Last Reviewed: November 2024

-The Connecticut Department of Administrative Service incorporated the 2021 ICC family of codes as part of the state building code-which was adopted in October 2022.
+The Connecticut Department of Administrative Service incorporated the 2021 IECC family of codes as part of the state building code-which was adopted in October 2022.
 As part of the 2022 state building code, the state will implement the 2021 IECC in residential buildings.
 (Link).

 Delaware adopted 2018 IECC effective June 11, 2020.
 Secretary’s Order No: 2020-CCE-0014 was signed on April 28, 2020, approving the proposed amendments to 7 DE Admin.
 Code 2101: Regulations for State Energy Conservation Code.
 The final regulation and Secretary's Order was published in the June 1st Monthly Register of Regulations and with an effective date of June 11, 2020.
 The regulations adopt the 2018 IECC in its entirety by reference.
 The energy codes come in to force 6 months after the effective date (December 11, 2020).
 Residential and commercial codes are reviewed triennially by the Delaware Energy Office within the Department of Natural Resources and Environmental Control.